2019 11

 Perfect location close to Gironde river and well-protected from the frost - Meyney in April 2019

-Meyney can date it its roots back to 17th century.
-It was then owned by Luetkens family until 1919 when Desiré Cordier purchased it.
+Meyney can date its roots back to the 17th century.
+The Luetkens family owned it until 1919 when Desiré Cordier purchased it.
 In 2004, a company under Credit Agricole, CA Grand Crus, acquired Meyney.

-This property is situated in Saint Estephe and overlooks the estuary of Gironde river.
-This assures that frost is a very, very rare guest here if not totally absent.
+This property is in Saint Estephe and overlooks the estuary of Gironde river.
+This assures that frost is a rare guest here, if present.
 The entire vineyard, 51 ha in all, is around the chateau.
-It's planted with 60% Cabernet Sauvignon, 30% Merlot and 10% Petit Verdot.
-Vines are on the average app.
-40 years old.
+It's planted with 60% Cabernet Sauvignon, 30% Merlot, and 10% Petit Verdot.
+Vines are, on the average app., 40 years old.
 The soil here is mainly gravel with a 3 meters layer of blue clay in the subsoil.
-It's certainly as excellent as at many classified growths.
-Meyney is a close neighbour to famous Chateau Montrose and they share the same exceptional location on the little hill.
+It's undoubtedly as excellent as many classified growths.
+Meyney is a close neighbor to the famous Chateau Montrose and shares the same exceptional location on the little hill.

-Harvest is done manually with sorting out in the vineyard and by optical sorting machine at arrival to the cellar.
-Must macerate for one month and the wine matures in 40% new oak for a period of 18-24 months.
-Since 2013, wine consultant here have been Hubert de Bouard from Chateau Angelus and it resulted in more precision and focus in Meyney, beginning with vintage 2014.
-Anne Le Naour has been technical director at Meyney since 2016 and she plays a big part in the recent success vintages at the property.
+Harvest is done manually with sorting out in the vineyard and by optical sorting machine upon arrival to the cellar.
+Must macerates for one month, and the wine ages in 40% new oak for 18-24 months.
+Since 2013, the wine consultant here has been Hubert de Bouard from Chateau Angelus, resulting in more precision and focus in Meyney, beginning with vintage 2014.
+Anne Le Naour has been the technical director at Meyney since 2016, and she plays a big part in the recent success vintages at the property.

 Meyney is typically robust and stylish St.Estephe wine and can often challenge classified growths with great success.
 This property's been on fire since 2010 vintage.